Peter Soulsby: Mayor of Leicester

 Sir Peter Soulsby was elected Mayor of Leicester on 5 May 2011, with a majority of 37,260.
 He had previously served as Leader of Leicester City Council from 1981 to 1994 and from 1996 to 1999.
 In August 2011, he claimed to have delivered 99 out of 100 pledges within the first 100 days of office.
 He said the remaining pledge, on the future of the council offices in New Walk, would be achieved by Christmas.
 However he was criticised by opposition councillors for not explaining what services would be cut in future.

-He has been re-elected as Mayor of Leicester twice, in 2015 and in 2019.
-In May 2022, he was reselected as the Labour candidate for the 2023 mayoral election.
+He has been re-elected as Mayor of Leicester three times, in 2015, 2019, and 2023.

 Salary review

 In November 2011, a salary of £100,000 was recommended by the Mayor's remuneration committee—a rise of £44,000, based on the fact that the mayor carried out the work of the city's former chief executive, who was paid £175,000.
 The council was at the time proposing cuts of £70m in services, and the recommendations were criticised by opposing councillors and trade unionists alike.
-The independence of the committee, which included the vice chancellor of the local university, the head of the chamber of trade and a charity sector worker, was also challenged by the only Conservative councillor "as they worked closely with Sir Peter".
+The independence of the committee, which included the vice chancellor of De Montfort University, the head of the chamber of trade and a charity sector worker, was also challenged by the only Conservative councillor "as they worked closely with Sir Peter".
 The committee, whose report had been leaked, also recommended a reduction in the number of councillors and the abolition of the post of Lord Mayor.
 Soulsby dismissed the committee the following day, saying it had made "fundamental costing mistakes" and would have led to "totally unacceptable extra costs".

-In March 2012 Soulsby's salary was set at £65,000, comparable to an MP's salary.
+In March 2012 Soulsby's salary was set at £65,000, at the time comparable to an MP's salary.